Certificate IV in Engineering - Fabrication

 Qualification & Recognition

-Upon completion of the Certificate IV in Engineering, you may elect to undertake a theoretical and practical exam for a WTIA (Welding Technology Institute of Australia) welders certification ticket.
+After completion of the MEM40105 Certificate IV in Engineering, you may elect to undertake a theoretical and practical exam for a WTIA (Welding Technology Institute of Australia) welders certification ticket.

-Graduates of the Certificate IV in Engineering may also elect to further their studies to a Diploma of Engineering - Advanced Trade.
-Through higher level programs, students will have the opportunity to further their skills in the design, manufacture and development aspects of engineering, and may provide further study opportunities at a degree level.
+Through higher level courses, students will have the opportunity to further their skills in the design, manufacture and development aspects of engineering, and may provide further study opportunities at a degree level.

 This qualification covers the skills and knowledge required for employment as a Higher Engineering Tradesperson or a Special Class Engineering Tradesperson (Fabrication) - Level II within the metal, engineering, manufacturing, and associated industries or at equivalent levels in other industries where an Engineering Tradesperson works.